New York Subway

 Note: The schedules can change a lot during weekends due to planned construction works.
 Always read the notices carefully that hang at stations.
 They will guide you to an alternative route.

-To make travelling even easier, a number of stations now have interactive maps: large touch-screens that can help with navigating.
+To make travelling even easier, several stations now have interactive maps: large touch screens that can help with navigating.
 You can also see if there are any delays or power outages that may affect your journey.
+There’s also a live MTA subway map available online.
+On this map, you can even see the trains running.

 What MetroCard to buy?

-If you buy one ride, it will cost $3.00.
-If you buy a Pay-Per-Ride MetroCard (MetroCard with a balance), you only pay $2.75 per ride.
-Note that the destination doesn’t matter: it’s $2.75 however far you travel.
-If you credit your card with $5.50 or more, you will receive a 5 percent bonus.
-So, add $10 to your card, and you will receive $10.50 of travel balance.
-There is also an Unlimited Ride MetroCard available for 7 days that costs $33.
+You can buy a New York subway pass, this is called a MetroCard.
+If you buy one ride, it will cost $3.25.
+If you buy a Pay-Per-Ride MetroCard (MetroCard with a balance), you only pay $2.90 per ride.
+Note that the destination doesn’t matter: it’s $2.90 however far you travel.
+There is also an Unlimited Ride MetroCard available for 7 days that costs $34 plus $1 for the card itself.
 This is handy if you plan on using the subway frequently.
-Children who do not exceed 3foot 7inches in height can travel on the subway for free, regardless of their age.
+Children who do not exceed 3 foot 7 inches in height can travel on the subway for free, regardless of their age.
 Senior tourists pay the same rate as adults.

 You can buy or add credit to your MetroCard at any station, either by using a machine or at a ticket booth.
 You can pay by cash or credit card.
-When paying at a machine you will be asked to fill in your ZIP code, simply fill in “10001”.
-For every new MetroCard you will be charged a $1 fee, after that you can recharge it as often as possible without additional costs.
+When paying at a machine you will be asked to fill in your ZIP code, simply fill in “99999”.
+For every new MetroCard, you will be charged a $1 fee, after that you can recharge it as often as possible without additional costs.
+You can purchase a maximum of two MetroCards per credit card.
+If you need more, I recommend you order them through my site before you leave.

-You can use your Pay-Per-Ride MetroCard (NOT the unlimited) for several people (up to 4), which is something different from most other cities’ subways.
-All you need to do it swipe the card, then hand the card back to the next person.
+Unlike in London, you can use your Pay-Per-Ride MetroCard (NOT the unlimited) for several people (up to 4).
+All you need to do is swipe the card, then hand the card back to the next person.
 This is legal!
 It gives you a lot more freedom as well.
 Want to buy MetroCards before you go?
-You can order them here
+Buy your New York MetroCard here

 As in other international cities, New York has a subway etiquette.
 These are a few of the things that you need to bear in mind:

-- Offer one’s seat to a pregnant woman, families with children or an elderly person if no other seats are available
+- Offer one’s seat to pregnant women, families with children or an elderly person if no other seats are available

 - Don’t stare at people on the train, or the platform (or pretty much anywhere else)